-- The Committee for Citizen Involvement shall be the seven members of the Clatsop County Planning Commission.
+Planning Commission.
 The Planning Commission shall strive to represent a cross section of county residents in all phases of the planning process.
 As an appropriate component, five Planning Commission members shall be representatives of the six designated geographic areas (with a seven-member Commission, one area may have two members).
 No more than two Planning Commission members may reside within incorporated cities.
-Each member of the Planning Commission shall be selected by an open, well-publicized, public process by the Board of Commissioners. - 2.
-The Board of County Commissioners may appoint advisory committees to address specific land use issues as needed. - Public notice will be sent to affected residents and community organizations neighborhood/community organizations, as defined in Section 1.0500, LAWDUC, concerning Comprehensive Plan amendments, zone changes, conditional use applications, subdivisions, planned developments, and other land use actions that require written notice. - 4.
-Encourage County to make all development applications for new single-family homes and exterior changes to existing single family homes available for public review at least three business days before any action is taken on the application.
-Applications and supporting documents should be posted in an easily-accessible location on the County's website, as well as being sent via email to all persons who sign up for email notifications. - Encourage the Committee for Citizen Involvement to develop a written Citizen Involvement Program which addresses how Clatsop County is meeting, or will meet, the responsibilities of Statewide Goal Involve the public in this process and post drafts and final documents on County's website. - Encourage the governing body to restore the Southwest Coastal Citizen Advisory Committee to assist the Committee for Citizen Involvement in meeting the County's Goal 1 responsibilities. - 7.
-Consider appointing a regional Planning Liaison from the Southwest Coastal region (or from each land use planning region) to work with the Committee on Citizen Involvement in meeting it's Goal 1 responsibilities.
+Each member of the Planning Commission shall be selected by an open, well-publicized, public process by the Board of Commissioners.

+- 2. The Board of County Commissioners may appoint advisory committees to address specific land use issues as needed. - Public notice will be sent to affected residents and community organizations neighborhood/community organizations, as defined in Section 1.0500, LAWDUC, concerning Comprehensive Plan amendments, zone changes, conditional use applications, subdivisions, planned developments, and other land use actions that require written notice. - Encourage the Committee for Citizen Involvement to develop a written Citizen Involvement Program which addresses how Clatsop County is meeting, or will meet, the responsibilities of Statewide Goal 1.
+Involve the public in this process and post drafts and final documents on County's website. - 5.
+Encourage the governing body to restore the Southwest Coastal Citizen Advisory Committee to assist the Committee for Citizen Involvement in meeting the County's Goal 1 responsibilities. - Consider appointing a regional Planning Liaison from the Southwest Coastal region (or from each land use planning region) to work with the Committee on Citizen Involvement in meeting it's Goal 1 responsibilities.